 - Ice: The cold reduces swelling and improves the tenderness of your bruise, but it won’t remove any discoloration.

 - Arnica: A natural product, arnica is derived from a plant of the daisy family.
 It’s a common home remedy for bruises.
 It comes in the form of a lotion or gel that can be applied directly to the bruise.
 It also comes in the form of an oral supplement.

-- Vitamin C Supplements: If you bruise easily or you have very deep bruises as the result of an injury, taking vitamin C supplements may help.
-Also include foods high in vitamin C in your diet — such as citrus fruits, red peppers, and kale.
+- Vitamin C Supplements: If you bruise easily or have intense bruises resulting from an injury, taking vitamin C supplements may help.
+Also include foods high in vitamin C in your diets — such as citrus fruits, red peppers, and kale.

-- Vitamin K Cream: These creams work by clotting the blood or pulling proteins together to improve the overall appearance of a bruise.
-There are no side effects, and it can be very effective in reducing a number of skin imperfections.
+- Vitamin K Cream: These creams work by clotting the blood or pulling proteins together to improve the overall appearance.
+There are no side effects, and it can effectively reduce the number of skin imperfections.
 Your dermatologist in NYC can prescribe vitamin K creams that are much stronger and more effective than the over-the-counter options.

-- Bromelain: A naturally occurring enzyme in pineapples, bromelain has strong anti-inflammatory properties and is commonly recommended for the treatment of bruises.
+- Bromelain: A naturally occurring enzyme in pineapples, bromelain has strong anti-inflammatory properties and is commonly recommended to treat bruises.
 In bruises, it breaks down proteins that trap the blood and other fluids.
 Bromelain can be taken in pill form as a supplement.

 Unless otherwise stated, none of the above treatments have side effects besides the rare occasion when your body doesn’t react well to the bruise treatment.
 Your dermatologist reviews all treatment recommendations with you thoroughly and checks that you aren’t taking any medications that could complicate your health or recovery.